x0d167/.dotfiles/README.md

 ```

 ## Installation
+Don't forget to backup any relevant configs to refer back to before they're overwritten by this

-First, check out the dotfiles repo in you $HOME directory using git
+First, check out the dotfiles repo in your $HOME directory using git

 ```
 $ git clone git@github.com/x0d12/.dotfiles.git